 Fluctuations in our operating results, the degree of success of our accounts receivable collection efforts, the timing of tax and other payments, as well as necessary capital expenditures to support growth of our operations will impact our liquidity and cash flows in future periods.
 The effect of our contractual obligations on our liquidity and capital resources in future periods should be considered in conjunction with the factors mentioned here.
 As of August 31, 2018, we had total purchase commitments of \$79.0 million.
-There were no material changes in our purchase commitments during the first three months of fiscal 2019.
+There were no material changes in our purchase commitments during the first six months of fiscal 2019.

 On February 14, 2018, we entered a new lease to relocate our corporate headquarters to 45 Glover Avenue in Norwalk, Connecticut.
 The new location will comprise approximately 173,000 square feet of office space.
-We will take possession of the newly leased property on or around January 1, 2019 for fit-out purposes.
+We took possession of the newly leased property on January 1, 2019, for fit-out purposes.
 We will continue to occupy our existing headquarters space until the new headquarters property is ready for occupancy, currently estimated to be in the second quarter of fiscal 2020.

-Including new lease agreements executed during fiscal 2019, our worldwide leased office space is approximately 1,750,000 square feet as of November 30, 2018, remaining constant since August 31, 2018.
-Future minimum commitments for our operating leases in place as of November 30, 2018 totaled \$397.5 million, which is comparable to \$407.8 million as of August 31, 2018.
+Including new lease agreements executed during fiscal 2019, our worldwide leased office space increased to approximately 2,015,000 square feet as of February 28, 2019, up 265,000 square feet, or 15.1% from August 31, 2018.
+Future minimum commitments for our operating leases in place as of February 28, 2019 totaled \$423.1 million, an increase of \$15.3 million from \$407.8 million as of August 31, 2018, due to additional office space in India.